dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/patterns/status-labels/index.md

 ---
 wrapper_template: '_layouts/docs.html'
 context:
-  title: Status labels | Code Guidelines
+  title: Status labels | Implementation
 ---

 Status labels are static elements which you can apply to signify status, tags or any other information you find useful.